 - Whilst you’re at it, don’t wear flashy things – you’ll stand out ANYWAY, but seeming rich is going to really put you at risk.
 Keep your cash in a money belt, if you feel the need.

 - Don’t carry drugs around – possession is illegal.
 Trafficking anything substantial can lead to serious repercussions.
 Keep it in the underground clubs.
+Smoking hash in the mountains is no problem.

 - Do NOT take pictures of any military structure – this actually includes dams, airports, anything big and civic.

 - Protect against mosquitoes – there have been outbreaks of dengue fever, but also malaria is a thing here, too.
+This is mostly an issue in the southern part of Pakistan only.

 - Comply with the police – this will make you A LOT safer.
 Police escorts and checkpoints are more for your safety than anything else.